The Starbucks menu is expansive and can be confusing for those who have never visited before.

 You can add some things inside your drink, so it's essential to immediately tell the barista about the add-ins you want when ordering.

-It probably won’t be possible to add these things midway through making your order.
+It may not be possible to add these items midway through the order process.

 Some things you can add include: